Code-Institute-Submissions/bike_builder/README.md

 The forum contains a number of subjects with threads and posts and has the functionality to conduct polls.
 All users can view the forum but only registered users are able to contribute.

-The LMS code was used as a basis for the app but has been enhanced in a number of ways, including but not limited to the following: the layout and appearance has been updated to be in keeping with the rest of the site; more information is provided, such as the latest post for each subject, and the number of posts and views for each thread; users have avatars and their total number of posts is displayed; forms for creating and editing posts have Cancel buttons which return the user to the page they were previously viewing, and even the correct pagination page, if applicable; navigation has been improved with a forum navigation bar.
+The LMS code was used as a basis for the app but has been enhanced in a number of ways, including, but not limited to, the following: the layout and appearance has been updated to be in keeping with the rest of the site; more information is provided, such as the latest post for each subject, and the number of posts and views for each thread; users have avatars and their total number of posts is displayed; forms for creating and editing posts have Cancel buttons which return the user to the page they were previously viewing, and even the correct pagination page, if applicable; navigation has been improved with a forum navigation bar.

 #### Merchandise